Table of contents

 The key elements of agile product development include iterative development, adaptive planning, delivering working software, cross-functional and self-organized teams, continuous feedback, and improvement.
 Agile product development leads to products that better meet customer needs with reduced risks of large-scale, upfront planning.

 The principles and practices of agile product development are applied across different industries despite originating in the software development domain.
 Agile approaches are commonly employed in developing digital products and services, such as mobile applications, web applications, software-as-a-service (SaaS) solutions, and digital platforms.
-Tailoring agile approaches to each product's unique requirements and constraints is essential.
+Development teams often choose hybrid applications as a cost-effective solution that combines native performance with cross-platform compatibility.
+Tailoring agile approaches to each product’s unique requirements and constraints is essential.
+The agile approach is widely used in collaboration with third-party providers.
+For example, nearshore software development in Argentina, Mexico, Brazil, or other IT hubs globally allows teams to collaborate more effectively across borders.

 A lean startup methodology is an approach to product development that focuses on minimizing waste, validating assumptions, and rapidly iterating to create successful and sustainable products.
 Eric Ries popularized it in his book “The Lean Startup.”